Gert: Plus, it's kind of hard to stay friends with someone when all they care about is being the perfect church girl.

 - Adaptation Dye-Job: Has brown hair in the comics, but black hair in the show, reflecting her Race Lift.
 Her eyes also glow gold instead of reddish-purple when her powers are in use.

-- Adaptation Name Change: Her name in the comics is Molly Hayes.
+- Adaptation Name Change: Played with.
+Her name in the comics is Molly Hayes.
 Presumably, the change is to accommodate her Race Lift.
+Hayes is still her middle name, as revealed in "Last Waltz".

 - Adaptation Personality Change: Molly's a bubbly Genki Girl in the comics; this Molly is a bit shyer and more withdrawn, though her original personality is still there.

-- Adaptation Species Change: She's a mutant in the comics, but since mutants were exiled from continuity in the MCU, she will not be one in the show.
-During season 1 its left ambiguous as to where her power comes from, and the Yorkeses speculate as to if she always had her powers (which would make her a mutant), or if its the result of something that happened prior to the fire.
+- Adaptation Species Change: She's a mutant in the comics, but since mutants were Exiled from Continuity in the MCU, she will not be one in the show.
+During season 1 it's left ambiguous as to where her power comes from, and the Yorkeses speculate as to if she always had her powers (which would make her a mutant), or if it's the result of something that happened prior to the fire.
+It is later revealed her powers come from being exposed to rocks that her biological parents were researching, making her a mutate instead of a mutant.

 - Age Lift: A slight example.
 While she's introduced in the comics as a pre-teen, here she's in high school with the rest of her friends.

-- Bad Liar: In "Metamorphosis," she accidentally lets slip that she saw the PRIDE's activities to Catherine.
+- Bad Liar: In "Metamorphosis," she accidentally lets slip that she saw PRIDE's activities to Catherine.

 - Calling Parents by Their Name: She refers to the Yorkeses as "Dale" and "Stacey," because even after living with them for years she doesn't consider them her real parents.